-Visitors may purchase a visitor permit at the Parking Services office.
-These permits can range from one day to a full year.
+Visitors may purchase a one day visitor permit at the Parking Services office or at the kiosk by the Visitor Center for $5.00.
+Long term permits are not available for visitors.
 Other options provided are pre-pay lots and meter locations.

 There are multiple designated motorcycle parking areas located throughout campus.
 Also, a two-wheeled vehicle may park in any parking space associated with your valid BGSU permit as long as the vehicle is registered under that permit.